 Bread & Roses Bakery (246 Main St), handcrafted bread, pastries, scones, cookies, tortes, croissants; plus breakfast and lunch salads, burritos, pizza, paninis, coffee drinks and smoothies.

 Caffe Prego (44 Shore Rd), seasonal Italian pastries, pizza, pasta, paninis, soups, salads, espresso, gelato, wine and beer.
+The Amore Breakfast crew now serves their big breakfasts here, after closing their Shore Rd location.

 Clay Hill Farm (220 Clay Hill Rd), old farmhouse restaurant, tranquil gardens and woodlands, nature trails and birdhouses.
 Award-winning chowders and lobster bisque, holiday feasts.